More about meningococcus

 - Meningococcal disease is treated with antibiotics.
 However, even with adequate antibiotic treatment, at least 10 percent of patients die within 48 hours of onset of symptoms, while 10 to 20 percent of survivors develop severe sequelae, including brain damage, hearing loss, or learning disabilities.
 Left untreated, the disease can lead to fatality rates greater than 50 percent.
 Vaccination is critical.

 - Development of a vaccine against group B meningococcal disease has been problematic.
-Several vaccine candidates are in clinical testing.
+One vaccine was recently licensed in Europe and Australia (Bexsero®, Novartis).
+Several other vaccine candidates are in clinical testing.

 - Since 1999, meningococcal conjugate vaccines against group C have been available and widely used in Europe and Canada (Baxter, Chiron, and Wyeth).
-Tetravalent A, C, Y, and W-135 conjugate vaccines have also been licensed since 2005 for use in children and adults in the United States and Canada (Novartis and Sanofi-Pasteur).
+Tetravalent A, C, Y, and W conjugate vaccines have also been licensed for use in children and adults in the United States, Canada, and Europe (Sanofi-Pasteur, Novartis, and GlaxoSmithKline).

-- In December 2010, a new meningococcal conjugate vaccine against group A, MenAfriVac™, was introduced nationwide in Burkina Faso, Mali, and Niger.
-The vaccine, which is being rolled out in Africa, has several advantages over existing polysaccharide vaccines: it induces a higher and more sustainable immune response against group A meningococcus; it is expected to confer long-term protection not only for those who receive the vaccine, but on family members and others who would otherwise have been exposed to meningitis; it is available at a lower price than other meningococcal vaccines; and it is expected to be particularly effective in protecting children under two years of age, who do not respond to conventional polysaccharide vaccines.
+- In December 2010, a new meningococcal conjugate vaccine against group A, MenAfriVac™, was introduced in Africa.
+Developed by the Meningitis Vaccine Project, a PATH-World Health Organization partnership, the vaccine was given to more than 100 million individuals aged 1 to 29 years as of 2013, with an additional 230 million people expected to be vaccinated by 2016.
+The vaccine has several advantages over existing polysaccharide vaccines: it induces a higher and more sustainable immune response against group A meningococcus; it is expected to confer long-term protection not only for those who receive the vaccine, but on family members and others who would otherwise have been exposed to meningitis; it is available at a lower price than other meningococcal vaccines; and it is expected to be particularly effective in protecting children under two years of age, who do not respond to conventional polysaccharide vaccines.